Trae AI IDE Review: I Used It to Rewrite a Website from Scratch

 Why this was a better test than a simple coding prompt

 Many AI coding reviews are based on small tests.
-For example, someone may ask an AI tool to create a login form, write a calculator app, or fix a syntax error.
-Those tests are useful, but they do not always show how the tool performs in real project work.
+Someone asks an AI tool to create a login form, write a calculator app, or fix a syntax error.
+Those tests are useful, but they do not show how the tool performs in real project work.

 A full website rewrite is different.